donnybrilliant/terminal.sh/README.md

   - Bandwidth:
     - Bandwidth-intensive operations should consume more bandwidth, requiring players to balance their network usage.
     - Stealing bandwidth can temporarily boost a player's capabilities but should be balanced against other operations.

-### Attack

-- Network Scanning
-  - Tool: port_scanner
-  - Action: Scan the network to identify active IP addresses and open ports.
-  - Objective: Identify potential targets on the network.
-- Service and Port Scanning
-  - Tool: port_scanner
-  - Action: Scan specific IP addresses for open ports and running services.
-  - Objective: Identify services running on the target IP that are susceptible to weak passwords.
-- Identify Vulnerabilities
-  - Tool: security_scanner (optional)
-  - Action: Scan the identified services for known vulnerabilities.
-  - Objective: Confirm the presence of vulnerabilities such as weak passwords.
-- Exploit Vulnerabilities
-  - Tool: exploit_kit
-  - Action: Use an exploit kit to gain initial access if vulnerabilities other than weak passwords are found.
-  - Objective: Gain initial access to the target system.
-- Brute Force Passwords
-  - Tool: password_cracker
-  - Action: Use the password cracker tool to brute force login credentials for the identified services.
-  - Objective: Gain authenticated access to the target service.
-- Elevate Privileges and Establish Persistence
-  - Tool: rootkit
-  - Action: Install a rootkit or other malware to maintain access.
-  - Objective: Ensure continued access to the system.
-- Post-Exploitation Actions
-  - Tools: Various (e.g., data_exfiltrator, crypto_miner, network_sniffer)
-  - Actions:
-    - Data Exfiltration: Steal sensitive data.
-    - Resource Stealing: Utilize the system's resources for mining cryptocurrency.
-    - Browse Filesystem: Explore and manipulate files and directories.
-    - Clean Logs: Use log_cleaner to erase traces of the attack.
-  - Objective: Achieve the attacker's goals (data theft, resource exploitation, etc.).

-This organized structure should help you manage the various aspects of your project more effectively.